 WEEKLY REMINDERS FROM THE TEACHERS:

-5th grade is responsible for hot lunch duty for both April and May.
+5th grade is responsible for hot lunch duty for May.
+Thank you to everyone who has volunteered.
 We still have some slots available.
 Please sign up for your spot!

 - On pizza days, hot pizza is being boxed up for each student right before they arrive so a parent volunteer is absolutely necessary on these days.
 If you are signed up for a Tuesday time slot, please be ready to help serve the pizza.